Skip to main content

 Where do I file a personal injury lawsuit in Fontana?

 Personal injury lawsuits in Fontana are typically filed in the San Bernardino County Superior Court.
-Small claims cases (under $10,000) can be filed in Small Claims Court.
-Your Fontana attorney will determine the appropriate venue based on where the accident occurred, where the defendant resides, and the amount of damages sought.
+Small claims cases may be filed in Small Claims Court if they fit the claim limits and rules.
+An independent Fontana attorney can evaluate venue based on where the accident occurred, where the defendant resides, the parties involved, and the amount of damages sought.
+Use this answer differently when Sierra & Foothill, Fontana Courthouse, or a public-entity notice issue changes who holds the proof.
+If the issue remains unclear, compare the triage note with the medical bill audit before giving a statement or accepting a quick offer.

 What is the legal process for a personal injury case in Fontana?